catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 Overview
 --------

-- Create a heat stack with two loadbalanced webservers.
+- Create a heat stack with two loadbalanced web servers.
 - Create a ``loadbalancer_member_health`` alarm
-- Induce failure to one or more of the webservers.
+- Induce failure to one or more of the web servers.
-- Observe as the alarm is triggered and the `errored` webserver is replaced.
+- Observe as the alarm is triggered and the `errored` server is replaced.

 Process
 -------